|

 William Searight

-died at his residence in Fayette county, on the 12th inst.
-We mentioned
+his residence in Fayette county, on the 12th inst.
+We mentioned in last

-in last week’s Eagle, that Mr. Searight was confined to a bed of sickness,
+week’s Eagle, that Mr. Searight was confined to a bed of sickness, and unable to

-by the whig opposition hastened his death.
-Mr. S. was an honest upright
+opposition hastened his death.
+Mr. S. was an honest upright citizen, and

 Duke of Wellington